Genivia/ugrep/README.md

                   Output directories with matching files in a tree-like format for option -c or --count, -l or --files-with-matches, -L or --files-without-match.
-This option is enabled by --pretty when the output is sent to a terminal.
+This option is enabled by --pretty when the output is sent to the terminal.

            -U, --ascii, --binary
                   Disables Unicode matching for ASCII and binary matching.
 PATTERN